 The Acute Effect of Isometric Versus Isotonic Resistance Exercise in Patients With Patellar Tendinopathy—does contraction type matter?
 A randomised crossover trial

-Two articles on PainSci cite Holden 2019: 1.
+Two pages on PainSci cite Holden 2019: 1.
 Tennis Elbow Guide 2.
 Achilles Tendinitis Treatment Science

 related content